benpm/benpm.github.io/content/blog/cellular_automata_1.md

 ![game of life](/images/cellular_automata/gol_1.gif)

 The idea that simple rules can produce structured, complex systems is beautiful to me.
 Of course I'm not the only one, [Stephen Wolfram really has a thing for em'](https://www.youtube.com/watch?v=VguG_y05Xe8).

+![machine-like rule](/images/cellular_automata/machine_rule.gif)

 Anyways, I wanted a fun way to create and tweak cellular automata rules, so I decided to write a [generalized cellular automaton simulator in WebGL](https://benpm.github.io/webgl-cellular-automata/).
 This post is about how it is implemented and what new interesting possibilities await!

-![machine-like rule](/images/cellular_automata/machine_rule.gif)
+<iframe src="https://itch.io/embed/715896" width="552" height="167" frameborder="0"><a href="https://ben-m.itch.io/webcell">WebGL Cellular Automata Explorer by Benjamin Mastripolito</a></iframe>

 ## How it Works
 Basically, cellular automata consist of, well, cells, each with exactly the same set of possible states.
 To determine their states, they use a rule.
 These rules are basically functions that take the states of a cell's neighbors, and possibly the cell itself (like in game of life), as input, and produce the cell's new state as output.
 Through iteration over discrete time, the whole space evolves: